lucasggc14/Student-Grade-System/README.md

-# Student-Grade-System
-Python project to manage students and their grades.
-Allows adding students, storing multiple grades, calculating averages, and checking pass/fail status.
-Data is saved in a JSON file so nothing is lost after closing the program.
-Made to practice Python logic and project structure.
+Student Grade System

+Description
+A simple Python system to manage students and their grades.

+You can add students, store their grades, calculate the average, and check if they passed or failed.
+All data is handled in memory during execution.

+Features
+- Add students
+- Store multiple grades per student
+- Calculate average grade
+- Check pass or fail status
+- List all students

+How to run
+Paste the code into a Python environment and run the main file.

+Purpose
+This project was made to practice Python logic, loops, dictionaries, and basic system structure.